AKANKSHAJOSHI481/TripAdvisor/README.md

-# React & Tailwind CSS Starter Pack

-This is a starter pack for creating React projects with Tailwind CSS configured.
-It uses React version **18.2** and Tailwind CSS version **3.2**.
+# Trip Advisor

+This is my submission to frontend development intern task of Shopflo.

 ## Usage

-This starter pack includes a basic setup for using **Tailwind CSS with React**.
-To start building your own components and styles, follow these steps:
+To run the application, follow these steps:

 1. Install the required packages.
     ```sh
     npm install
     ```

-1. Start the development server.
+2. Start the development server.
     ```sh
     npm start
     ```
-1. Open the project in your browser at [`http://localhost:3000`](http://localhost:3000) to view your project.
+3. Open the project in your browser at [`http://localhost:3000`](http://localhost:3000) to view your project.

+## Assumptions

+The latitude and longitude values present in the response of the MockAPI were not correct.
+They were not showing up anything when provided to google maps.
+So, I have changed the Latitude and Longitude values which are working.